 Carry an Extra Source of Fat

 Another strategy is to carry an extra source of fat to boost the calorie content of your meals.
-Fat is a super-efficient fuel, both in weight and how it burns, for a highly active body.
+Fat is a super-efficient fuel for a highly active body, both in weight and how it burns.
 While carrying olive oil in a small squeeze bottle is most common, you don’t need to limit yourself.
-Try different oils to pair with your meals, including roasted peanut oil, avocado oil, or even truffle oil (if you want to be fancy and can swing the expense).
+Try different oils to pair with your meals, including roasted peanut oil, avocado oil, or even truffle oil if you want to be fancy and can swing the expense.
 Look for dehydrated or freeze-dried dairy products (butter powder, cheeses, etc.) from retailers like Honeyville and Hoosier Hill.
 You can even carry individual-sized packets of mayo (since those will stay shelf-stable longer than an opened Hellman’s bottle).
 This can produce some additional waste that you’ll need to pack out, but for many, the added variety is well worth it.

 For those new to long-distance hiking, making an extra effort to douse your food with powdered butter or olive oil can sound a little counterintuitive.
 We’ve been trained to think of high-fat foods as ones to avoid.
 But on a thru-hike, food truly is fuel and your body will soon adjust to, and indeed demand, the high-calorie, high-fat diet you’re feeding it.
-Hiker hunger is a real thing!
-So enjoy the denser food and the lighter pack weight that comes with it.
+Hiker hunger is real, so enjoy the denser food and the lighter pack weight that comes with it.